 I have a confession to make.

-In a lot of my writing I talk about my relationship to the creative process as something that’s kind of abstract.
-Or simply the workings of my own mind.
+In writing this blog I talk a lot about the creative process which makes it sound like it’s something that’s kind of abstract.
+Or at least part of the workings of my own mind.
 Which isn’t exactly the truth.

 So here is the truth.

 I often feel like my creativity ( AKA my muse) is a separate being.

 I KNOW that my muse is a separate being.

 Yes, you could say It’s another part of my mind.
 And maybe she is.
 But she clearly doesn’t think so and she certainly doesn’t act that way.

 I mean, do you get into whiny, pissy fights with something that’s just a part of your mind?
 And routinely lose those arguments?